KartikTalwar/Duolingo/README.md

 #### Get Abbreviation Of
 `lingo.get_abbreviation_of(language_name)`

 When the `language_name` of a language is known, but the language abbreviation is not, you can use this method to get the abbreviation.

-This only works for languages that the user is learning.
+Note: This only works for languages that the user is learning.
 ```py
 # Sample Request
 lingo  = duolingo.Duolingo('kartik')
 print lingo.get_abbreviation_of('French')
 ```
 ##### Parameters
 `language_name` (string) **required**
 --The name of a given language.
 ```py
 # Sample Response